Updated French Country Living Room Decor Ideas

 Antique Secretaire Writing Desk

 I am a huge fan of writing desks and I have several scattered about my house.
-The one in our living room below, actually belonged to my grandmother and my dad used to do his homework at this desk.
+The one in our living room actually belonged to my grandmother and my dad used to do his homework at this desk.
 Many years later he’s the one who painted it white to accommodate my mom’s taste for French provençale decor.
+I have since painted it in a more updated style and have filled it with rustic elements to lean more casual than precious.

 Some other decorative options that can straddle the new/old French style mix, yielding modern French Country style include: